hbctraining/DGE_workshop/lessons/10_functional_analysis.md

 names(foldchanges) <- res_entrez$entrez
 ```

-Order the fold changes in decreasing order:
+Next we need to order the fold changes in decreasing order.
+To do this we'll use the `sort()` function, which takes a vector as input.
+This is in contrast to Tidyverse's `arrange()`, which requires a data frame.

 ```r
 ## Sort fold changes in decreasing order